Commodilla catacomb inscription: Analysis

 The language used is a sort of late 'Vulgar Latin', more archaic than Old Italian and closer to Latin.
-The word ille, from Latin illae or illās ("those", feminine plural), does not conserve its original demonstrative meaning but is used as a feminine plural definite article instead.
+The word ille, from Latin illās ("those", feminine plural), does not conserve its original demonstrative meaning but is used as a feminine plural definite article instead.

 In the word secrita, ⟨i⟩ is used to represent [e] (and not /[i]/), as was common practice in the pre-Carolingian writing of Italy and elsewhere.

 The spelling bboce is of special interest.
 At first the word had been written boce, but afterwards, either the same writer or another felt that the spelling did not reflect his pronunciation closely enough, and so he inserted an additional ⟨b⟩ in superscript.
 This hints at the pronunciation of the Roman vernacular at the time, characterized on the one hand by syntactic doubling (still typical in the area today) and on the other hand by betacism or the merger of Latin /b/ and /w/ (thus Latin ad vōcem resulted in a bboce).